When to plant Kabocha in Duval County, FL

 Duval County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is February 24 and first fall frost is November 29.

-Duval County County sits in USDA Zone 9b.
+Duval County sits in USDA Zone 9b.
 Kabocha grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Kabocha grow in Duval County County's climate?
+Can Kabocha grow in Duval County's climate?

 Your Duval County Garden Planner — Free